OpenMath/OpenMath.github.io/meetings/standrews2000.md

 ``arabic'' mode, and similar non-mathematical issues.
 Several browsers, natively or via applets and plugins, support at least presentation MathML.
-MathML 2 has some internal changes, but also changes to support XML changes, XSL etc.</p>
+MathML 2 has some internal changes, but also changes to support XML changes, XSL etc.

-<p>There are two mechanisms in MathML 2 to extend MathML by
+There are two mechanisms in MathML 2 to extend MathML by external references.
-external references.</p>

 <dl>
 <dt><strong><tt>csymbol</tt></strong></dt>